 Topic of Conversation

 You may find that the music that you already have written will fit nicely into some programmes and this is the ideal situation to be in.
 You will notice certain themes to the songs that tend to get licensed more and there’s absolutely nothing wrong with starting to write songs to these topics.

 Some people might see this as compromising on their creativity and if you feel that way, by all means, don’t go down this road but if we would encourage you to do it even if just as an experiment.
 Write songs for TV and see if you’re more successful at getting your music licensed with these songs than with your other songs.

 Bonding is Beautiful

 If you are hoping to become one of these sources, then it is important that you use integrity when submitting music.
-It only takes one bad/irrelevant submission for you to ruin the chances of building a good relationship with a music supervisor or music publisher
+It only takes one bad/irrelevant submission.
+That’s all it takes to ruin the chances of building a good relationship with a music supervisor or music publisher.